Abstract

 Conclusion

-In this work, we studied how generative world models can better support embodied reasoning and planning, and identified key capabilities for practical 3D belief modeling.
-We then proposed 3D-Belief, which predicts unseen regions in an explicit 3D representation from partial observations and updates this belief online.
-Experimental results on contextual reasoning and object navigation have shown that 3D-Belief improved both success rate and efficiency over existing generative world models.
+In this work, we introduce embodied belief inference via generative 3D world modeling and identify key capabilities for practical 3D belief modeling.
+We propose 3D-Belief, which predicts unseen regions as an explicit 3D representation from partial observations and updates this belief online.
+Experiments on 2D visual quality, contextual reasoning, and object navigation show that 3D-Belief improves 2D/3D scene memory and imagination, as well as downstream embodied task performance.

 BibTeX